-There are now two ways in which an Ubuntu system can be deployed.
+There are now three ways in which an Ubuntu system can be deployed.
 One method is to either purchase new hardware or re-purpose an existing computer system on which to install and run the operating system.
+Alternatively, a virtualization platform such as VirtualBox or VMware can be used install and run Ubuntu inside a virtual machine on an existing operating system.
 Another option is to create a cloud-based operating system instance using services such as Amazon AWS, Google Cloud or Microsoft Azure (to name but a few).
 Since cloud-based instances are typically created by selecting a pre-configured, ready to run operating system image that is already optimized for the cloud platform, and using that as the basis for the Ubuntu system, there is no need to perform a manual operating system installation in this situation.

-If, on the other hand, you plan to install Ubuntu on your own hardware, the first step on the path to learning about Ubuntu involves installing the operating system.
+If, on the other hand, you plan to install Ubuntu on your own hardware or make use a virtualization environment, the first step on the path to learning about Ubuntu involves installing the operating system.